wumboToken/wumboToken/README.md

 🔥 Tokenomics﻿🔥

 Wumbo Token ($Wumbo) is a BEP-20 token in the Binance Smart Chain.
 A deflationary token that collects a 15% tax on every transactions (buy, sell & transfer).
-15% is divided equally. \n ⚈ 5% to a liquidity pool.
+15% is divided equally.

+⚈ 5% to a liquidity pool.
 ⚈ 5% is burned which promotes scarcity and reduces the circulating supply.
 ⚈ 5% will be distributed to token holders relative to their holding percentage.